btomwhitehead/terraform-notes/syntax.md

   "foo",
 ]
 ```
+When a list or tuple is converted to a set, duplicate values are discarded and the ordering of
+elements is lost.
+When a set is converted to a list or tuple, the elements will be in an arbitrary
+order.

 The [toset](https://developer.hashicorp.com/terraform/language/functions/toset)
 function casts a list of elements to a set.

-Casting a list of mixed types to set:
+Note that `toset()` will purge duplicates.
 ```
-toset(["foo", "bar", 1])
+toset(["foo", "bar", 1, "foo"])
 [
   "bar",
   "foo",